nishchay/translations/static/english/learningCenter/v2.0/request/routePattern.md

 }
 ```

-This results in `@Route(path='user',type=GET)` annotation.
-To have different path than above and keep the HTTP method as it is we can define rotue with only `path` parameter.
+This results in `Route(path: 'user',type: 'GET')` attribute.
+To have different path than above and keep the HTTP method as it is we can define route with only `path` parameter.

 ```php